mike94100/RomPatcher.js/README.md

   * roms.read - Download ROM from your library for patching
   * roms.write - Upload patched ROM to your library
   * platforms.read - Get platforms for selecting where to upload patched ROM
-  * tasks.run - Rescan library after upload (Does not currently work)
+  * tasks.run - Rescan library after upload (Not currently supported)

+## Cache
+ROMs are cached locally when provided via extension, romfile parameter, or manually.
+Cached ROMs may be manually selected for use in patching.
+Cached ROMs may be manually deleted.

+## URL Builder
+The URL Builder helps create formatted URLs with URL parameters.
+It can also breakdown a provided URL to be more easily edited.

 ## Usage
 ```bash
 https://mike94100.github.io/RomPatcher.js/?patchfile=<URL>&romfile=<URL>&romhash=<CRC32/MD5/SHA1>&outputname=<STRING>
 ```

-## Cache
-ROMs are cached when provided so you do not need to redownload (from configured server or romfile parameter) or reupload manually.
-You may manually select a file from the cache to use, or delete files from the cache.

 ## Examples
-[Pokemon Sienna ips patch - Base FireRed Rev 0 - sets patchfile, romhash, outputname](https://mike94100.github.io/RomPatcher.js/?patchfile=https%3A%2F%2Fraw.githubusercontent.com%2Fmike94100%2Frompatcher-rs%2Frefs%2Fheads%2Fmain%2Fpatches%2FPokemon_Sienna_(Complete)_(FireRed).ips&romhash=41cb23d8dccc8ebd7c649cd8fbb58eeace6e2fdc&outputname=Pokemon%20Sienna%20(Rev%206)%20(Hack))
+* [Pokemon Sienna IPS - FireRed Rev 0 - patchfile, romhash, outputname](https://mike94100.github.io/RomPatcher.js/?patchfile=https%3A%2F%2Fraw.githubusercontent.com%2Fmike94100%2Frompatcher-rs%2Frefs%2Fheads%2Fmain%2Fpatches%2FPokemon_Sienna_(Complete)_(FireRed).ips&romhash=41cb23d8dccc8ebd7c649cd8fbb58eeace6e2fdc&outputname=Pokemon%20Sienna%20(Rev%206)%20(Hack))
+* [Pokemon Crystal Legacy BPS - Crystal Rev 0 - patchfile, outputname](https://mike94100.github.io/RomPatcher.js/?patchfile=https%3A%2F%2Fraw.githubusercontent.com%2Fmike94100%2Frompatcher-rs%2Frefs%2Fheads%2Fmain%2Fpatches%2FPokemon_Crystal_Legacy_(v1.3.1)_(Crystal).bps&outputname=Pokemon%20Crystal%20Legacy(Rev%201.3.1)%20(Hack))

+## Issues

+### Patch and Rom File URL Parameters require CORS
+The site cannot download files from sites that do not allow Cross-Origin Resource Sharing (CORS).
+The URL Builder should help to test if links will work.
+As an example, GitHub Releases will not work, but files committed to the repo will work through the raw.githubusercontent.com link.
+This could also be worked around with a CORS proxy.

+### Romm doesn't scan after uploads
+Files uploaded to Romm via API do not automatically scan like they would via UI.
+There is no mechanism currently to run a scan via API.
+You will need to run a scan manually, run scans on a schedule, or use the file system watcher scan.

 ## AI
-Yes this is vibe-coded and I have minimal experience with JS.
+Yes this is vibe-coded.
 I wanted to put together features that I thought would be beneficial for a general-purpose ROM patcher.
 If you do not want to use it, understood.
 If you want to improve it, please do.